-However, when the OBV indicator makes a significant move without an accompanying move in price or in the opposite direction of price, traders begin to anticipate a possible trend change in price to soon emerge.
+However, when the OBV indicator makes a significant move without an accompanying move in price or in the opposite direction of price, traders begin to anticipate a possible trend change in price to emerge soon.

 It is not necessary to manually calculate the on-balance volume day to day.
 You can simply load the on-balance volume indicator onto a stock chart.
 The absolute numerical values of the OBV at any given point in time are not considered as important as the OBV’s general directional movement, which is easily indicated with a chart line.